 Students explore technology systems and engineering processes to find out how math, science and technology help people design software to design and document solutions for major course projects.
 Students communicate and present solutions to their peers and members of the professional community of engineers and architects.
-This course is designed for 11th and 12th grade students.

-3350 Civil Engineering and Architecture 5.0 Credits CCS
+3350 Civil Engineering and Architecture Honors

+5.0 Credits CCS

 Prerequisite: STEM Academy.
-A grade of 75 or above in Science and Mathematic courses.
+A grade of 75

+or above in Science and Mathematic courses.